A futuristic robot with piercing eyes

 The other notable characteristic of evolution is that it is a continuous process.
 It is happening all the time.
 It is happening now.

 Inevitably, this makes us want to speculate.
 For humanity, what will be the next major genetically driven, noticeable physical adaptation?
-If humanity’s existence continues unabated, in, say, fifty thousand years time what difference in the human form would we be able to observe?
+If humanity’s existence continues unabated, in, say, fifty thousand years’ time, what difference in the human form would we be able to observe?

 • We have two hands – one could be doing one thing, whilst the other does something completely different, like writing two separate things at the same time.

-• We have two eyes – one eye could be used for looking around at our surroundings whilst the other has some technological link to the internet.
+• We have two eyes – one eye could be used for looking around at our surroundings, whilst the other has some technological link to the internet.

 • We have two ears – one could be listening to a conversation whilst the other listens to something else, like a podcast.